awsdocs/amazon-personalize-developer-guide/doc_source/working-with-predefined-recipes.md

 To optimize your model, you can override many of these parameters when you create a solution\.
 For more information, see [Hyperparameters and HPO](customizing-solution-config-hpo.md)\.

 Choose a specific recipe based on what you want to accomplish and how familiar you are with the recipes\.
 Each recipe is designed for a specific use case\.
-When creating a solution, choose the recipe that best fits your needs\.
+For help determining your use case and choosing a recipe, see [Determining your use case](determining-use-case.md)

 ## Amazon Personalize recipes<a name="recipe-categories"></a>